villacis/nlme2008/README.md

 - Villacis, A. H., Ramsey, A. F., Delgado, J. A., & Alwang, J. R. (2020).
 Estimating Economically Optimal Levels of Nitrogen Fertilizer in No-Tillage Continuous Corn.
 Journal of Agricultural and Applied Economics, 52(4), 613-623.

-Feel free to reach out to me at: alexis.villacis@asu.edu if you have any questions or find any bugs.
+Feel free to reach out to me at: villacis.9@osu.edu if you have any questions or find any bugs.

 Thank you!!!